Shnrqpdr/remove-image-background/README.md

 A simple shell script to remove image background recursively using REMBG and ImageMagick convert command.

-Since "rembg p -a -ae 30" uses alpha matting to remove the background, the image can be resized to a value that you computer can render it.
+Since "rembg p -a -ae 30" uses alpha matting to remove the background, if your image has a large size, the image can be resized to a value that you computer can render it.
 The default value is "40%".

 References:
   - https://github.com/danielgatis/rembg